 This final Springhill/Westrock image is of a painted portrait of Gerry Adams, probably the first living republican to be portrayed.

 The mural above was Gerard ‘Mo Chara’ Kelly’s first solo mural – he had painted earlier at the Bunscoil with Bob Corrigan.
-A few week later, he painted a second portrait, this time towards the top of the Whiterock Road.
+A few week later, he painted a second portrait, this time at the Whiterock/Springfield junction.

 Off Divis Street, posters themselves were used as the material to spell out their message in large letters.